Lord Uxbridge's leg: Shrine

 George Canning recorded his own impressions in verse.
 Some of these lines are also recorded in Notes and Queries, which says they "went the round of the papers at the time":

-The leg attracted an amazing range of tourists from European society of the very top drawer, from the King of Prussia to the Prince of Orange.
-It was a nice earner for Monsieur Paris and his descendants, all the way down to 1878, when it was the occasion for a minor diplomatic incident.
+The leg attracted a remarkable range of tourists from the upper reaches of European society, such as the King of Prussia and the Prince of Orange.
+It provided a useful income for Monsieur Paris and his descendants until 1878, when it was the occasion for a minor diplomatic incident.
 Uxbridge's son visited, to find the bones not buried, but on open display.
 On investigation by the Belgian ambassador in London, it was discovered that they had been exposed in a storm which uprooted the willow tree beside which they were buried.
 The ambassador demanded repatriation of the relics to England but the Paris family refused, instead offering to sell the bones to the Uxbridge family, who were enraged.
 At this point the Belgian Minister of Justice intervened, ordering the bones to be reburied.
 However, the bones were not reburied; they were kept hidden.
 In 1934, after the last Monsieur Paris died in Brussels, his widow found them in his study, along with documentation proving their provenance.
 Horrified by the thought of another scandal, she incinerated them in her central heating furnace.

 Aftermath

 Uxbridge's close family lost several limbs in the service of the United Kingdom during the Napoleonic Wars: his brother, Major-General Sir Edward Paget, lost his right arm in the crossing of the Douro during the Second Battle of Porto in 1809, and his daughter lost a hand tending her husband on a battlefield in Spain.

 Uxbridge used an articulated above-knee artificial leg invented by James Potts of Chelsea, with hinged knee and ankle and raising toes which became known as the Anglesey leg, after his marquessate.
-One of the artificial legs designed by Potts and worn by the marquess is extant, preserved at Plas Newydd in Anglesey, as is a leg of the hussar trousers worn by the 1st Marquess at Waterloo.
+One of the artificial legs designed by Potts and worn by the marquess is preserved at Plas Newydd in Anglesey, as is a leg of the hussar trousers worn by the 1st Marquess at Waterloo.
 Others are in the Household Cavalry Museum and the Musée de l'Armée in Paris.
 The loss of his leg did not impede the Marquess of Anglesey's career.
 He rose to become a field marshal and Knight of the Garter, twice serving as Lord Lieutenant of Ireland and twice as Master-General of the Ordnance.